Judge orders ICE to improve conditions after NYC immigration detainees complain of mistreatment

 The lawsuit — filed by the immigrant rights organization Make the Road New York, the New York Civil Liberties Union and the American Civil Liberties Union — sought court intervention to end what plaintiff lawyer Heather Gregorio called “inhumane and horrifying conditions."

-Some detainees have been held at 26 Federal Plaza for days or even weeks before being sent to other facilities — longer than the 72-hour norm, Gregorio said.
+Some detainees have been held at 26 Federal Plaza far longer than the 72-hour norm, Gregorio said.

+Murad Awawdeh, the president and CEO of the New York Immigration Coalition, welcomed Kaplan’s ruling as a “step forward” but said the facility “must be shut down permanently."

+New York City Comptroller Brad Lander, who was arrested at 26 Federal Plaza in June after he tried to lock arms with a person authorities were attempting to detain, said the decision “is a much-needed rebuke of Trump’s cruel immigration policies."

-In a sworn declaration, Nancy Zanello, an assistant director of ICE’s New York City Field Office of Enforcement and Removal Operations, wrote that as of Monday a total of 24 people were held in the building’s four hold rooms — well shy of the city fire marshal’s 154-person cap.
+In a sworn declaration, Nancy Zanello, of ICE’s New York City Field Office of Enforcement and Removal Operations, wrote that as of Monday, a total of 24 people were held in the building’s four hold rooms — well shy of the city fire marshal’s 154-person cap.

-Each room is equipped with at least one toilet and sink, and hygiene products are available, including soap and teeth cleaning wipes, and feminine products, Zanello said.
+Each room has at least one toilet and sink, and hygiene products are available, including soap, teeth cleaning wipes and feminine products, Zanello said.

-Sergio Barco Mercado, the named plaintiff in the lawsuit, said in a court filing that he was held at 26 Federal Plaza for two days last week after his arrest there while leaving an immigration court hearing.
-He was subsequently transferred to an upstate New York detention facility.
+Sergio Barco Mercado, the lawsuit’s named plaintiff, said in a court filing that he was held at 26 Federal Plaza for two days last week after his arrest there while leaving an immigration court hearing.

 Barco Mercado, a native of Peru who said he sought asylum in the U.S. in 2022, said his hold room was “extremely crowded," cold and “smelled of sewage," and that the conditions exacerbated a tooth infection that swelled his face and altered his speech.

-“We did not always get enough water,” Barco Mercado said in a sworn declaration.
+“We did not always get enough water,” Barco Mercado said.
 "There was one guard who would sometimes hold a bottle of water up and people would wait to have him squirt some into our mouths, like we were animals.”

-Another detainee, Carlos Lopez Benitez, said he fled violence in Paraguay in 2023 and was seeking asylum in the U.S. when he was arrested in July while leaving an immigration court hearing.
-Officers pressed him to self-deport, he said, and told him he’d be in detention until a 2029 hearing on his asylum application.
+Another detainee, Carlos Lopez Benitez, said he fled violence in Paraguay in 2023 and was seeking asylum in the U.S. when he was arrested in July while leaving an immigration hearing.
+He said officers told him he’d be in detention until a 2029 hearing on his asylum application.

-Lopez Benitez said an arresting officer showed him a cell phone photo of his arrest and mocked him for crying.
-In his holding cell, he said, officers kept the air conditioning blasting and doled out meals that “looked like dog food."
+Lopez Benitez said an officer showed him a cellphone photo of his arrest and mocked him for crying.
+In his holding cell, he said, officers blasted air conditioning and doled out meals that “looked like dog food."